DeRuyter, New York

 DeRuyter /dəˈraɪtər/ is a town in Madison County, New York, United States.
-The population was 1,589 at the 2010 census.
+The population was 1,276 at the 2020 census, down from 1,589 in 2010.
 The town is named after Michiel Adriaenszoon de Ruyter, a famous admiral in the Dutch navy.
 The name de Ruyter (de Ruĳter) means "the Rider".

-The Town of DeRuyter has a village in it also called DeRuyter.
+The town of DeRuyter has a village in it also called DeRuyter.
 The town is in the southwestern corner of the county.

-An early settler was Elijah Cornell, father of Ezra Cornell, founder of Western Union and Cornell University.

 History

 DeRuyter was one of five towns formed before Madison County was created.
-It was established by a partition of the Town of Cazenovia in 1798.
-DeRuyter is in the southwestern corner of the county.
-The town is part of a region called "The Gore," a territory created by a surveying error.
+It was established by a partition of the town of Cazenovia in 1798.
+The town is part of a region called "The Gore", a territory created by a surveying error.

 Previous to 1795, DeRuyter was included in the town of Whitestown and was part of the "Lincklaen Purchase".
-"Tromp Township" was the original name given by John Lincklaen, a Holland Land Agent in honor of a fellow countryman, Admiral Maarten Tromp.
+"Tromp Township" was the original name given by John Lincklaen, an agent of the Holland Land Company, in honor of a fellow countryman, Admiral Maarten Tromp.
 The new town of DeRuyter was formed on March 15, 1798.
 Jan Lincklaen once again named it in honor of a fellow countryman, Admiral Michiel DeRuyter.

 The Village of DeRuyter was incorporated in 1833.

-Ezra Cornell, founder of Cornell University re-located from Westchester, New York to DeRuyter in 1819.

 Sig Sautelle's Circus wintered and trained in DeRuyter from 1896 to the early 1900s.

 The first Four-County Fair (Cortland, Madison, Chenango and Onondaga) was held in DeRuyter in 1908.
 The first DeRuyter Fireman's Fair was held in 1927.